 Measuring the reaction of a small sample of a person’s blood to certain antibodies determines blood type (the presence of certain proteins on the surface of red blood cells).
 Blood typing requires evaluation of both the plasma and red blood cells and must be done before blood can be transfused.

 Some blood cells produce proteins that can be measured in the blood or urine to determine if the cells are abnormal.
 For example, a blood disorder in which certain red blood cells, called plasma cells, become cancerous produces unusual proteins (Bence-Jones proteins).
 Certain abnormal white blood cells produce unusual antibodies.

 Erythropoietin is a protein made in the kidneys that stimulates the bone marrow to produce red blood cells.
 Measuring blood levels of this protein and several others help determine the effect of red blood cell production.
 Also valuable: measuring levels of iron and certain vitamins needed for the production of healthy blood cells.

 One measure of the body’s ability to stop bleeding is its number of platelets.
 Sometimes doctors need to test how well the platelets function.
 Other tests can measure the overall function of the many proteins needed for normal blood clotting (clotting factors) or the level of individual clotting factors.
 The most common of these tests are the prothrombin time (PT) and the partial thromboplastin time (PTT).

-We are one of the largest oncology community practices in the U.S. With 50+ practices in Southern California, Arizona, Nevada, Florida, and Texas, we are an integral part of each community we serve.
+We are one of the largest oncology community practices in the United States.
+With 60+ practices in California, Arizona, Nevada, Florida, and Texas, we are an integral part in each community we serve.